-Making homemade chocolate turtles with with pecans and salted caramel is a simple introduction to candy making at home.
-Plus, who wouldn’t love these homemade turtles as a gift for Valentine’s Day?
-The turtles don’t have to look perfect and, in fact, their imperfection makes them all the more appealing.
+Making homemade chocolate turtles with pecans and a foolproof salted caramel is a simple introduction to candy-making at home.
+The turtles don’t have to look perfect and, in fact, their imperfections make them all the more appealing.
+Plus, who wouldn’t love these homemade turtles as a gift?

 - 1 3/4 cups heavy whipping cream

 - 2 cups light brown sugar

 - 3/4 cup light corn syrup

 - 4 cups pecan halves